thoughtspot/docs.thoughtspot.com/README.md

 # ThoughtSpot Documentation Site

-This repository contains the Antora playbook project for building the documentation site for the ThoughtSpot at docs.thoughtspot.com and cloud-docs.thoughtspot.com.
+This repository contains the Antora playbook project for building the ThoughtSpot documentation site at docs.thoughtspot.com and cloud-docs.thoughtspot.com.